-French teams come out top in historic Swiss ski tour race
+French teams come out on top in historic Swiss ski tour race

 Record number of women to compete at Patrouille des Glaciers ski race

 For the first time in the history of the Patrouille des Glaciers, victory in the men’s race thus went to a trio from France.

-The women’s race was also won by a French team – in a course record time of 7:04.41.
-Swiss Olympic champion Marianne Fatton and her team-mates came second, some 22 minutes behind.
-Bonnet and Fatton have already won the race in previous years.
+The women’s race was also won by a French team, in a record time of 7 hours, 4 minutes and 41 seconds.
+Swiss Olympic champion Marianne Fatton and her teammates came in second, around 22 minutes behind.
+Bonnet and Fatton won the race in previous years.

 A total of 1,376 teams and 5,500 people signed up for this year’s edition – including 126 women-only teams, more than ever before.
-The first races had to be postponed on Tuesday and Wednesday due to an avalanche risk.
+The first races had to be postponed on Tuesday and Wednesday due to the risk of avalanches.

-The Patrouille des Glaciers dates to the occupation of the Swiss border during the Second World War and was held for the first time in 1943.
+The Patrouille des Glaciers dates to the time of army mobilisation at the Swiss border during the Second World War.
+It was held for the first time in 1943.
 The race, which takes place every two years, was intended to test the endurance and resilience of soldiers.

-Around 900 military personnel were involved in the organisation of the event.
+Around 900 military personnel were involved in the organisation of this year’s event.

 Adapted from German by AI/dos